joaocassianox7x/Split_Operator_Method/README.tex.md

 # Summary

-This code solve the time dependency of a Gaussian package with ´Schrödinger  Equation".
+This code solve the time dependency of a Gaussian package with "Schrödinger  Equation".
 For numerical results i've use the Split-Operator Method in 2 dimensions.

 The README summary will be shown as seen below: